koply/KCommando/README.md

     }
 }
 ```
-_Optionally you can use final class and final handle method for increase init time._
+_Optionally you can use final class and final handle method for decrease init time._

 Names field is can be an array: `names = {"ping", "pingu"}`